fabiommendes/sidekick/README.rst

 the first element, ``L[::2]`` would fetch every two elements, and so on.

 Finally, the pipe notation passes the argument on the left to the function on the right.
-This obviously only works on sidekick enabled functions and resembles the pipe in the unix shell.
+This only works on sidekick enabled functions and resembles the pipe in the unix shell.
+Maybe someday Python can have a native pipe operator like `other functional languages <https://elm-lang.org/docs/syntax#operators>`.

 Golden ratio
 ------------

-The snippet above only consumed the first 10 Fibonacci numbers.
+The snippet above only consumes the first 10 Fibonacci numbers.
 Let us continue to walk the sequence to find a good approximation to the golden ratio.

 >>> ratios = (y / x for (x, y) in sk.window(2, fibonacci))